Mark Rubin (musician): American Folklife

-In 1990, upon learning of the death of San Antonio-based legendary accordionist Santiago Jiménez Jr.'s bassist Juan Viesca, Rubin became his full time string bassist, mastering the old fashioned Hispanic "tololoche'" slap style.
-In 1991 he arranged a 3 record A&R deal for Jimenez Jr. on the Austin TX based Watermelon Records label.
+In 1990, upon learning of the death of San Antonio-based legendary accordionist Santiago Jiménez Jr.'s bassist Juan Viesca, Rubin became his full time string bassist, mastering the old-fashioned Hispanic "tololoche'" slap style.
+In 1991 he arranged a three record A&R deal for Jimenez Jr. on the Austin, Texas–based Watermelon Records label.
 The first "Corason de Piedra" garnered a Grammy Nomination.

 In 1992, Rubin began working with Eastern European immigrant musicians from in and around the Houston area from the Polish and Czech speaking communities.
 Rubin produced or appears on releases for Texas-Polish dance band fiddler Brian Marshall and his Texas Slavic Playboys and Texas-Czech Accordionist Mark Halata and Texavia, appearing with both groups on the National Council of Traditional Arts touring roster for over two decades.

 Rubin as a bassist is featured at the annual Festival of Texas Fiddling, as its founder noted the festival was "based on his fieldwork."